a woman with a clipboard looks up in the forest

 railroad bridge running over a river

-Community-Based Conservation in Vermont's Northeast Kingdom
+Community-Based Conservation in the Northeast Kingdom

-The intersection of a river and a retired railroad in Greensboro Bend represents an ideal of conservation, where people and ecology are equally considered.
+The intersection of a river and a retired railroad in Greensboro Bend, VT, represents an ideal of conservation, where people and ecology are equally considered.
 Underserved populations are not uncommon in Vermont.
 Statewide, 44 percent of students qualify for free and reduced lunch.
 How can we integrate marginalized populations into Vermont's progressive conservation agenda?
 In 2018, Lauren Sopher did so by applying the pillars of just conservation: work that is ethical and effective.
 Working with the Greensboro Conservation Commission, she paired community meetings, one-on-one interviews, and town-wide events with a landscape analysis.
 As a result, conservation recommendations were published in the Greensboro Town Plan.
 The best practice for conservation work is a partnership that includes a community.
-Lauren is now the Lake Champlain Basin Program Grants Manager for the Vermont Agency of Natural Resources.
+Lauren is the Lake Champlain Basin Program Grants Manager for the Vermont Agency of Natural Resources.

 ginseng plants

-Stopping Poachers in Virginia's Blue Ridge Mountains
+Stopping Poachers in the Blue Ridge Mountains

 Most police departments don't have a resident botanist.
-But at Shenandoah National Park, where poaching threatens populations of American ginseng, plant protection is a top law-enforcement priority.
+But at Virginia's Shenandoah National Park, where poaching threatens populations of American ginseng, plant protection is a top law-enforcement priority.
 Prized in traditional Asian medicine, ginseng is now globally endangered due to centuries of habitat loss and overharvest.
 In 2017, Maria Dunlavey helped prevent Shenandoah's ginseng from going the same route.
 She resurveyed ginseng populations, mapped the history of ginseng poaching in the park, and prepared a comprehensive ginseng field guide as a resource for rangers.
 Through it all, she enjoyed grappling with the practicalities of backcountry law enforcement, along with the cultural and ecological history of a plant that's been knitting hemispheres together for more than three centuries.
-Maria is now a botanist with the U.S. Forest Service at Nantahala National Forest.
+Maria is a botanist with the U.S. Forest Service at Nantahala National Forest.

 a remote camera photo of a coyote about to pass thru a culvert

-Wildlife Road Crossings in Western Massachusetts
+Wildlife Road Crossings in the Pioneer Valley

-In western Mass, three road crossings and one cramped culvert might stand between a bobcat and its next meal.
+In western Massachusetts, three road crossings and one cramped culvert might stand between a bobcat and its next meal.
 Working with The Nature Conservancy and MassDOT in 2017, Andy Wood collected data to pinpoint places for wildlife-friendly road upgrades.
 He camera-trapped mammals, measured culverts, and scoured the asphalt for roadkill — all the while tweaking survey methods for future citizen scientists.
 The upshot?
 Smart infrastructure linking the Green Mountains of Vermont to the Hudson Highlands of New York.
-Andy is now a Habitat Protection Scientist at the Vermont Department of Fish and Wildlife.
+Andy is a Habitat Protection Scientist at the Vermont Department of Fish and Wildlife.

 close-up of Florida Torreya needles